How to save money while traveling in a group?

 Pick on the Right Group to Travel With

-The group should be made of like-minded people who share some common interests.
+The group should be made up of like-minded people who share some common interests.
 If they are radically different from each other or have nothing in common, you are asking for trouble.
 It is not necessary that members know everyone in the group, but they should be on the same wavelength and willing to make adjustments for others.
-If there is a vast difference in them financially it is never going to work.
+If there is a vast difference between them financially it is never going to work.
 You cannot expect anyone to completely come out of their comfort zone.

 Decide on a Group Leader

 If there is a group, there has to be a leader (or two), depending on the size of the group.
 Choose a person who is organized, resourceful, considerate, honest, and gets along with all group members.
 A group leader is going to have his hands full.
 He has to decide on the dates, itinerary, hotels, budget, meals, excursions, local transport, payments, and lots more.
 He can delegate duties to other group members, but he should be the man in charge.

 When you are in a group, minor discussions and altercations are unavoidable.
 People will have different budgets, preferences, and capabilities.
 The duty of the leader is to listen to all viewpoints, bring everyone on the same platform, and then take a final call.
 Try to plan and inform everyone beforehand, so that people are financially, physically, and emotionally prepared for things to come.
 In the absence of a good leader, things can really get out of hand and you might end up wasting money due to a lack of proper planning.